xyproto/orbiton/README.md

 * `ctrl-x` - Cut the current line.
 Press twice to cut a block of text (to the next blank line).
 * `ctrl-c` - Copy one line.
 Press twice to copy a block of text.
 * `ctrl-v` - Paste one trimmed line.
 Press twice to paste multiple untrimmed lines.
 * `ctrl-space` - Build program, render to PDF or export to man page (see table below).
+Double press to export Markdown to HTML.
 * `ctrl-j` - Join lines (or jump to the bookmark, if set).
 * `ctrl-u` - Undo (`ctrl-z` is also possible, but may background the application).
 * `ctrl-l` - Jump to a specific line number or percentage.
 Press `return` to jump to the top.
 If at the top, press `return` to jump to the bottom.